 So, many campers replace their OEM scissor jacks with heavier-duty aftermarket jacks like these ones from Libra.

-They need to be mounted to the frame of your trailer on the 4 corners.
 They aren’t just tossed under your trailer like you would with a car jack.
 Then when you’re packing up camp for a travel day you contract the jack which pulls it tight to the bottom of the trailer (height when retracted is 4-inches).

 But since it does require you to mount it to the bottom of the trailer there is some work for you to do.
 And depending on your trailer you may need to add mounting plates.